How to Read a Soil Test Report

 Cation Exchange Capacity (CEC)

-CEC measurements are expressed in milliequivalents of charge per 100 grams of soil (meq/100 g).
-Optimal CEC values vary based on your soil type and acidity level.
+CEC is expressed as milliequivalents per 100 grams of soil (meq/100 g).
+Compare your results to typical ranges by soil type:

 Soil typeTypical CEC at soil pH of 7.0 (meq/100 g)